comet-toolkit/comet_website/content/tools/punpy/_index.md

 ---

 *punpy* is a tool for “Propagation of UNcertainties in Python”.
 It propagates uncertainties on input quantities through any python function, evaluating the uncertainty on the output.
 These input data uncertainties can be defined using obsarray.
+ The punpy documentation is available [here](https://punpy.readthedocs.io/en/latest/), including some examples for [standalone punpy](https://punpy.readthedocs.io/en/latest/content/examples_standalone.html) and for [using punpy with the digital effects tables](https://punpy.readthedocs.io/en/latest/content/examples_digital_effects_table.html).
+There are also jupyter notebooks available in the [example section](/examples).

 When data is processed through a processing chain (or through a measurement function in metrological terms), the uncertainties on the input quantities need to be propagated to the ouputs (the measurand).
 This uncertainty propagation needs to take into account error-correlation information.
 Standard metrological (science of measurement) methods from the Guide to the expression of Uncertainty in Measurement (GUM) can be used to propagate the uncertainties from the input quantities to uncertainties on the measurand (the processed data).